tushanchen/learngit/readme.txt

-git is a version control system.BababaooooAAAAAAAAA ggggaaatushanchen
+git is a version control system.BababaooooAAAAAAAAAIIIIUUUUUUUUKKKNNNOOOWW ggggaaatushanchen
 111
 <<<<<<< HEAD